Sylvester-Preconditioned Adaptive-Rank Implicit Time Integrators for Advection-Diffusion Equations with Variable Coefficients: High-Order Temporal Discretization

 Note that the operators $A_{1:4}$ are fixed throughout the stages since the DIRK method uses constant diagonal Butcher tableau coefficients.

-We follow the strategy discussed in \cite{el2024krylov} to perform high-order integration.
-The key idea is to consider the basis fixed across DIRK stages, and only evolve the matrix of coefficients ${S}_1$ through the stages.
-The proposed procedure is as follows:
+We follow \cite{el2024krylov} to perform high-order integration.
+The key idea is to consider the basis fixed across DIRK stages, and only evolve the matrix of coefficients ${\bS}_1$ through the stages.
+The procedure is as follows:

 \begin{enumerate} \item [Step 1.]
 Prediction of Krylov basis functions: construct a set of orthonormal bases $U_1$ and $V_1$ from the Krylov-based low-rank implicit solver at the first DIRK stage, i.e. backward Euler with time stepping size $c_1 \Delta t$.